Volunteering 101 Series:

 length of stay / termination

 structure A volunteering experience usually allows you to stay for as long as you want.
 Some volunteers end up staying only a few days, because they don’t have more time or they had expected something else; others stay for years.
 The majority (in my experience) stays with a project for an average of 1-3 months.
-For many people their volunteering experience is part of a longer journey or gap year and often a spontaneous decision.
+For many people, their volunteering experience is part of a longer journey or gap year and often a spontaneous decision.
 A fixed commitment, let alone a signed contract, is highly unusual.
 However, volunteers usually coordinate the length of their stay with nonprofits beforehand, so that both sides can plan accordingly.
 To extend a stay or cut it short is not a problem in most cases, thanks to flexible organizational structures and housing options.

 result Due to loose commitments, the frequency of arrivals and departures is quite unpredictable for nonprofit organizations that employ volunteering programs.
 On the other hand, volunteers that stay for extended periods can become valuable assets in the implementation of long-term projects.

 ethics The voluntourism approach can be described as more of a handout with questionable impact and sustainability – voluntourists fly in to help out with a specific task for a short time and leave some money at the grassroots instead of helping with actual empowerment from within the local community.
-Short term stays within an artificial and protected voluntourism environment might also lead to biased cliché judgments based on limited insights.
+Short-term stays within an artificial and protected voluntourism environment might also lead to biased judgments based on limited insights.
 On the other hand, grassroots projects within the voluntourism sector profit from a more foreseeable influx of arrivals and departures thanks to more serious commitments and fees.

 fees / costs

 structure Grassroots nonprofits that work independently with volunteers don’t charge any fees for participating in their projects or for administrational processes related to your stay.
 Some have the capacities to offer you free board and/or lodging and sometimes local transport in exchange for your work, while others ask you to cover your own living expenses.
-These are generally very low and your nonprofit will help you to find accommodation and food options at a local price level.
+These are generally very low and your nonprofit will help you find accommodation and food at the local price level.
 Some grassroots organizations might even give you an allowance or stipend under certain circumstances, e.g. when committing to a long-term stay.
-Of course you will have to pay for all private trips and activities outside the project.
+Of course, you will have to pay for all private trips and activities outside the project.

 result Volunteering experiences are either very cheap or completely free and therefore suited for travelers on a budget.
 Local nonprofits are happy about every helping hand and have no desire to charge you.
 Volunteers don’t cost them anything or very little and mean a free workforce and oftentimes donations in return.
 You usually work full time and ideally become a valuable asset to their projects.

 structure Voluntourism programs are very costly and usually all-inclusive packages.
 Agencies charge a lump sum for your mere program participation as well as administrational fees, transport expenses and others.
-In some cases you might be able to organize your own accommodation and meals locally, but generally you purchase board and lodging through the agency at a much higher price than the local standard.
+In some cases, you might be able to organize your own accommodation and meals locally, but generally you purchase board and lodging through the agency at a much higher price than the local standard.
 Organized activities will be charged extra.

 result Voluntourism programs are expensive all-inclusive vacations and might leave one wondering “why should I pay to work without pay?”